Daring-Crypto-Ventures/hodl-totals/docs/index.md

 - Long-term capital gains
 - Overall coin totals

 The initial prerelease version of our tool is working and has assisted people with their 2020 US income taxes.
-However, there are plenty of rough edges and additional functionality to add if this tool is going to reach the audience we want to reach.

 Our roadmap: